DerekCuevas/friend-list/README.md

 - No optimizations (like cacheing previous queries) should be made, however the app should not be designed in a way that prevents this.

 ## Solutions
 Currently there are three solutions (each in their own subdirectories).
-Check out the README files in each of the examples for example specific details.
+Check out the README files in each of the subdirectories for example specific details.

-Each of the three have similar structure (identical store state + hitting the same mock API).
-The differences being when and where the app reads router state and when and where the app dispatches actions.
+Each of the three have similar structures (identical store state + hitting the same mock API).
+The difference being when and where the app reads router state and when and where the app dispatches actions.

 Refer to \*/index.js and \*/containers/FriendSearchView.js for differences in the approaches.